Checo200/IMAGAGC/README.md

 // If you intend to access it from your LAN (probably do?)
 // If you keep null, then wpackio-scripts will try to determine your LAN IP
 // on it's own, which might not always be satisfying.
 But it is in most cases.
-host: '172.27.45.111', # Change to WSL2 ip address
+host: undefined, # You can leave this unchanged.
+If for some reason wpackio can't find the ip address from WSL2, change the ip address to WSL2 ip address (We did this in the steps above).
 // Your WordPress development server address
 // This is super important
-proxy: 'http://sander.local', # The name of your local .local site
+proxy: 'http://$your-own-theme.local', # The name of your local .local site (Example: your-own-theme.local) - if using https, don't forget to change http to https
 // PORT on your localhost where you would want live server to hook
-port: 10047, # The port you wrote down from the nginx settings in local
+port: $local-by-flyhweel-portnumber, # The port you wrote down from the nginx settings in local (Example: 10034)
 // UI passed directly to browsersync
 ui: {
-    port: 3001, # You can leave this default or change to an availalbe port.
+    port: 3001, # You can leave this default or change to an availalbe port (default 3001).
 },
 // Whether to show the "BrowserSync Connected"
 notify: true,